 - Distressed Dude: Theodore is imprisoned and rescued by Matilda.

-- Domestic Abuse: Not just due to Values Dissonance, either, because Isabella is initially terrified of Manfred because of how she's seen him treat his wife and daughter.
+- Domestic Abuse: Not just due to Values Dissonance, either, because Isabella is initially terrified of Manfred because of how she's seen the way he treats his wife and daughter.

 - Homage: To Walpole's idol William Shakespeare, which the author was always up-front about.